By Ian Wilson (Rated PG)

-“We could compromise and burn him alive,” said Hoarfrost.
+“We could compromise and burn him alive,” said Hoarfrost with a sadistic laugh.

 I slammed the revolver on the table in front of the werewolves.
-They stared at me.
 Hoarfrost narrowed his eyes.

 “Where did you find that?” asked the Alpha.

-“In your saddle bag,” I replied.
+“From your saddle bag,” I growled.
 “Same caliber as the gun that killed my Pa.”